mcraiha/Dithery-cli/README.md

 ## How to package
 `dotnet pack`

+## Linux issues
+You have to have **libgdiplus** in your system.
+Otherwise you will get following error
+> Unhandled exception.
+System.TypeInitializationException: The type initializer for 'Gdip' threw an exception.
+ ---> System.DllNotFoundException: Unable to load shared library 'libgdiplus' or one of its dependencies.
+In order to help diagnose loading problems, consider setting the LD_DEBUG environment variable: liblibgdiplus: cannot open shared object file: No such file or directory

 ## Input files
 In theory System.Drawing.Bitmap should support BMP, GIF, EXIF, JPG, PNG and TIFF file formats.
 I have only tested it with PNG and JPG files.

 ## Output files
 Output can be either PNG file(s) or HTML file with embedded PNG images.

 ## License
 Text in this document and source code files are released into the public domain.
 See [LICENSE](https://github.com/mcraiha/Dithery-cli/blob/master/LICENSE) file.